yizucodes/readit/README.md

 # Extra Credit

 - Login with hashed password
-- Recursive relationship of comment
+- Recursive relationship of comment --> Overly complicated translations from user operations to database operations
 - CRUD for 3 entities
     - User
     - Post